delve/aoc/README.md

 CLI construction of the YAML to be done first, to wet feet with YAML handling

 # Gopherholes
 A framework for housing GoLang coding exercises.
-Becaue gophers have to live somewhere.
+Because gophers have to live somewhere.

 # Generalization from the original AOC framework
 ## Organization
+gopherField: This is a distinct repo that will contain all the coding exercises.

 gopherHole: This may be a site, a class, a curriculum, etc. Some examples are below.

 gopherTunnel: This is an optional subgrouping for another layer (or more) of shared code (EG to execute all available days for AOC for the year).